CScharer/full-stack-qa/docs/guides/infrastructure/GITHUB_ACTIONS.md

 ## 🎯 Overview

 Automated CI/CD pipeline built on a **7-stage parallel architecture**.
-It features environment-aware testing (DEV → TEST → PROD), integrated performance testing (Gatling, JMeter, Locust) targeting internal service ports (8003/3003), and a robust **Fail-Fast Barrier Propagation** system that ensures failures in one environment correctly block all downstream activity.
+It features environment-aware testing (DEV → TEST → PROD), integrated performance testing (Gatling, JMeter, Locust, Artillery + Playwright) targeting internal service ports (8003/3003), and a robust **Fail-Fast Barrier Propagation** system that ensures failures in one environment correctly block all downstream activity.

 > **Note**: For a complete, detailed reference of the current pipeline jobs and logic, please see the **[Pipeline Workflow Reference Guide](PIPELINE_WORKFLOW.md)**.
 For information about how test jobs are organized and grouped, see **[Workflow Test Organization](WORKFLOW_TEST_ORGANIZATION.md)**.